cornell-zhang/datuner/README.md

 ###  Applications

-   * Autotest

-     Use auto_test flow to test whether DATuner has been successfully built.

-                 % cd $HOME
-                 % python auto_test.py

    * Tune VTR

      We chose to use "k6_frac_N10_mem32K_40nm.xml" VTR FPGA architecture by default.
 If users want to use another architecture, tune_vtr.py (under scripts/eda_flows/vtr) can be modified accordingly.